karam-koujan/personal-portfolio-V2/content/blog/varVsLetVsConst.md

 title : Var vs Let vs Const
 duration: 2 min,
 date: 28 feb.
 2022
+image: /assets/images/blog/0-intro.png
+introduction: "Javascript has 3 keywords to declare a variable, let, const and var.
+In this article we are going to talk about the similarities and the differences between these keywords."
 ---

 **J**avascript has 3 keywords to declare a variable, let, const and var.
 In this article we are going to talk about the similarities and the differences between these keywords.